 Day 3: Explore more terrain and enjoy an on-mountain lunch at Uley’s Cabin

 Spend the morning exploring areas of Crested Butte’s terrain that you didn’t get to experience yet.
 If you didn’t make it over to the looker’s left side of the mountain, head over there.
 This portion of the resort offers some incredible glades, like Bakers Trees and Gully Glades, as well as blue cruisers and black diamond runs, all of which lead down to the East River Express chairlift.
-Expert skiers looking to test their mettle on Crested Butte’s famed Extremes terrain, will want to head up Paradise Express chairlift to the North Face T-Bar to access the North Face/Hawk’s Nest, Spellbound Bowl or Third Bowl.
-When conditions allow, expert skiers can even enjoy the thrill of skiing alongside the butte in the Banana Peel terrain.
+Expert skiers looking to test their mettle on Crested Butte’s famed Extremes terrain will want to head up Paradise Express chairlift to the North Face T-Bar to access the North Face/Hawk’s Nest, Spellbound Bowl or Third Bowl.
+When conditions allow, expert skiers can even enjoy the thrill of skiing alongside the butte in the Banana Peel terrain or the newly opened Teocali terrain.

-Day 4: Shred corduroy in the morning and sign up for an afternoon snowcat driving lesson
+Day 4: Shred first-tracks on fresh corduroy in the morning

 Day 5: Spend the day exploring Crested Butte’s natural beauty from a different angle